laurentperrinet/WikiTags/README.md

 ## client side:

 - use the python script to generate a set of QR codes to your wiki.
 Be sure to properly set up the root
+- print the `grid.png` file (preferentially on sticker) and cut the different QR codes
+- stick them all over the place!